YowSiaoKang/tp/docs/UserGuide.md

 - Do not panic, entering `y` following it will delete proceed to delete the specified entry, while entering anything else will default to cancelling the operation.

-- Deleting a person will result the person assigned to an assignment to be deleted as well.
+- Deleting a person will result in the person assigned to an assignment to be deleted as well.

 </div>